 - Overwhelming feelings of hopelessness, worthlessness, or emptiness

 Understandably, people who have borderline personality disorder may find it extremely difficult or virtually impossible to make meaningful progress in school, get and keep a job, and otherwise engage in a satisfying independent lifestyle.

 But are the symptoms of BPD severe enough to qualify a person for legal protections and/or publicly funded financial support?
 In other words, is borderline personality disorder a disability?

-Determining if any specific disorder is a disability isn’t as simple as it might seem.
+Determining if any specific disorder such as borderline personality disorder is a disability isn’t as simple as it might seem.
 The primary difficulty in making this determination is that the word “disability” can mean different things to different people (and different organizations).

 For the purposes of this page, we are going to discuss how BPD is addressed by the U.S. Social Security Administration (SSA) and the Americans With Disabilities Act (ADA).